Should You Work with a Representative on Your Claim?

 • You’ve already gathered all your medical records and evidence

 And if you start solo but hit a snag?
-You can always bring in help later — for a supplemental claim or appeal.
+You can always bring in professional medical documentation later — for a supplemental claim or appeal.

 What Makes Woobie Different?

-Learn more or book your first call through the Claims Accelerator.
+Learn more or book your medical evaluation through our Medical Services portal.

-Final Thoughts: You Have the Right to Help — and the Power to Choose
+Final Thoughts: You Have the Right to Evidence — and the Power to Choose

 You don’t need to do this alone.

-But you don’t have to hand over control, either.
+But you don’t have to hand over control of your claim, either.

 Whether you file solo or with support, the goal is the same: